 We’ve entered a new chapter in public awareness.
-Television programmes – such as Sir David Attenborough’s Blue Planet II, watched by more than 37 million UK viewers, and Hugh Fearnley-Whittingstall’s recent BBC series War on Plastic – have helped move the conversation on.
+Television programmes – such as Sir David Attenborough’s Blue Planet II, watched by more than 37 million UK viewers and attracted around 80 million viewers in China alone, and Hugh Fearnley-Whittingstall’s recent BBC series War on Plastic – have helped move the conversation on.
 At the same time, governments around the world are taking increasingly strong action.
 India has pledged to eliminate single-use plastic in the country by 2022, and at a meeting of the United Nations Environment Assembly in Kenya earlier this year, 170 countries agreed to “significantly reduce” their use of plastics.
-These are obvious examples of where policies to tackle the issue of plastics in the environment are becoming

 Overall, this means passive concern is out; reducing and replacing plastics is the new call to action.
 The challenge for companies, consumers and governments is to learn to use plastic efficiently, even minimally, and to deal with it effectively.

 To achieve lasting change, the whole plastics chain must be involved – from manufacturers of packaging materials to product and packaging designers, retailers, consumers, local authorities and the collection and recycling facilities, and the recyclers themselves.
 We can then contemplate a better system where as much as possible is reused again and again, reducing the problem of waste and offering the potential for a closed-loop system with different recycling streams.